Dmitry913HUB/react-wardor/README.md

 # react_wardor

-должeн стоять NodeJS

-удобно использовать git bash
+## To use the application, you need the following

+NodeJS is required to run the application

-{ npm i } для установки зависимостей
+{ npm i } to install dependencies

-для старта проекта { npm run start }
+to start a project { npm run start }

+## web application structure

+the web application consists of an informational (pages that contain information about the sales of the collection itself) a functional part (craft pages, staking, shop, inventory)